whereiskurt/subastion/README.md

   1. Create subnets `green-public`, `green-manage` and `green-private`, residing in an Availability Zone `ca-central-1a` (as per subnets)
   2. Create subnets `blue-public` , `blue-manage` and `blue-private`, residing in an Availability Zone `ca-central-1b` (as per subnets)

-### Certificates and Vault
-* `openssl` cert generation with self-signed Certificate Authority (CA) and Intermediate Certificate Authoriy (ICA) signing chain
-* The offiical HashiCorp `vault` image running inside of `Docker` container, unsealed using AWS KMS and IAM user `vaultroot` with privileges seal/unsealing.
-A separate IAM user `vaultuser` is also created to managed the 'aws secrets' and IAM users creation/delete/group assignments.
-* `openvpn` connectivity to bastion host - just run `openvpn-prod-blue-subastion` or `openvpn-prod-green-subastion`

 ### TODO - Quick List